gmcmacran/tidydann/README.md

 #> 1 roc_auc binary         0.991
 ```

-## Example 2: cross validation with tidy sub dann
+## Example 2: cross validation with sub dann

-In general, tidy_dann will struggle as unrelated variables are
+In general, dann will struggle as unrelated variables are intermingled
-intermingled with informative variables.
-To deal with this,
+with informative variables.
+To deal with this, sub_dann projects the
-tidy_sub_dann projects the data onto a unique subspace and then calls
+data onto a unique subspace and then calls dann on the subspace.
+In the
-dann on the subspace.
-In the below example there are 2 related variables
-and 5 that are unrelated.
+below example there are 2 related variables and 5 that are unrelated.

 ``` r
 ######################